 - One PalAss Exceptional Lecturer will be selected each year in a competitive process.

-- The PalAss Exceptional Lecturer will be expected to give five lectures at five different institutions over a nine-month period.
+- The PalAss Exceptional Lecturer is expected to give five lectures at five different institutions over a nine-month period.

-- The Palaeontological Association will pay the reasonable travel costs incurred by the PalAss Exceptional Lecturer to visit each of the host institutions (up to £2,000 for the total Innovations in Palaeontology Lecture Series with a maximum of £500 for any individual lecture).
+- The Grant may only be used to pay the reasonable travel costs incurred by the PalAss Exceptional Lecturer to visit each of the host institutions (up to £2,000 for the total Innovations in Palaeontology Lecture Series with a maximum of £500 for any individual lecture).
 The host institutions will cover costs for accommodation (where necessary) and hospitality.

 - Any academic institution (universities and/or museums) from any country can apply to participate in the Innovations in Palaeontology Lecture Series as a host institution.

-- Once awarded, grants will be administered by the home institution of the PalAss Exceptional Lecturer.
-Any unused funds must be returned to PalAss after delivery of the final lecture.
+- Any unused funds must be returned to PalAss after delivery of the final lecture.
 Should the PalAss Exceptional Lecturer move institutions within the timeframe of the lecture series, any unspent funds must remain available to the PalAss Exceptional Lecturer.

 - Applications to be a PalAss Exceptional Lecturer will be strengthened if the applicant agrees to submit a paper as a review article for possible publication in Palaeontology.